pa11y/pa11y-ci/README.md

-  -x, --sitemap-exclude <pattern>  a pattern to find in sitemaps and exclude any url that matches -j, --json                       Output results as JSON -T, --threshold <number>         permit this number of errors, warnings, or notices, otherwise fail with exit code 2 --reporter <reporter>            The reporter to use.
-Can be "cli", "json", an npm module, or a path to a local file.
+  -x, --sitemap-exclude <pattern>  a pattern to find in sitemaps and exclude any url that matches -j, --json                       Output results as JSON -T, --threshold <number>         permit this number of errors, warnings, or notices, otherwise fail with exit code 2
+                                   (default: "0")
+  --reporter <reporter>            the reporter to use.
+Can be a npm module or a path to a local file.
+  -h, --help                       display help for command
 ```

 ### Configuration